enquirer/prompt-choices/README.md

 ### Related projects

-* [enquirer](https://www.npmjs.com/package/enquirer): Intuitive, plugin-based prompt system for node.js.
-Much faster and lighter alternative to Inquirer, with all… [more](https://github.com/enquirer/enquirer) | [homepage](https://github.com/enquirer/enquirer "Intuitive, plugin-based prompt system for node.js.
-Much faster and lighter alternative to Inquirer, with all the same prompt types and more, but without the bloat.")
+* [enquirer](https://www.npmjs.com/package/enquirer): Intuitive, plugin-based prompt system for node.js. | [homepage](http://enquirer.io "Intuitive, plugin-based prompt system for node.js.")
 * [prompt-base](https://www.npmjs.com/package/prompt-base): Base prompt module used for creating custom prompts. | [homepage](https://github.com/enquirer/prompt-base "Base prompt module used for creating custom prompts.")
 * [prompt-checkbox](https://www.npmjs.com/package/prompt-checkbox): Multiple-choice/checkbox prompt.
 Can be used standalone or with a prompt system like [Enquirer]. | [homepage](https://github.com/enquirer/prompt-checkbox "Multiple-choice/checkbox prompt.
 Can be used standalone or with a prompt system like [Enquirer].")
 * [prompt-question](https://www.npmjs.com/package/prompt-question): Question object, used by Enquirer and prompt plugins. | [homepage](https://github.com/enquirer/prompt-question "Question object, used by Enquirer and prompt plugins.")
 * [prompt-radio](https://www.npmjs.com/package/prompt-radio): Radio prompt.
-This prompt behaves like other radio-button interfaces, where only one choice is enabled… [more](https://github.com/enquirer/prompt-radio) | [homepage](https://github.com/enquirer/prompt-radio "Radio prompt.
-This prompt behaves like other radio-button interfaces, where only one choice is enabled whilst all others are disabled.
-Can be used as a standalone prompt, or with a prompt system like [Enquirer].")
+Can be used as a standalone prompt, or as a plugin for [Enquirer]. | [homepage](https://github.com/enquirer/prompt-radio "Radio prompt.
+Can be used as a standalone prompt, or as a plugin for [Enquirer].")

 ### Contributing